bluescarni/mppp/doc/sphinx/index.rst

 mp++ is a small C++11 header-only library for multiprecision integer arithmetic.
 Based on the well-known `GMP <http://www.gmplib.org>`__ library, mp++ places a strong emphasis on optimising operations on small values.
-When operating on small operands, mp++ will:
+When dealing with small operands, mp++ will:

 * avoid heap memory allocations as much as possible, and
 * use optimised implementations of basic operations (instead of calling GMP functions).